Outside the Wall (song)

 "Outside the Wall" (working titles "Bleeding Hearts", "The Buskers") is a song written by Roger Waters.
-It appeared on the 1979 Pink Floyd album, The Wall.
+It is the final track on the 1979 Pink Floyd album, The Wall.

 Overview

 This song is meant as a dénouement to the album.
 The story ends with "The Trial", in which a "judge" decrees, "Tear down the wall!".
 An explosion is heard to signify the wall's destruction, and "Outside the Wall" quietly begins.
 It is not explicitly stated what happens to Pink, the protagonist, after the dismantling of his psychological "wall".
 At the end, the song cuts off abruptly, as the man says "Isn't this where...", leading into the voice clip at the beginning of "In the Flesh?" that states "...we came in?", giving a sort of circularity to the album.

 Composition

 The song is the quietest on the album.
-It is a diatonic song in C Major, in 3/4 and is 1:41 in length.
+It is a diatonic song in C major, in 3/4 and is 1:41 in length.
 In the original demo version of this song, a harmonica was used in place of the clarinet heard on the album version.